 To assist surgeons in their efforts to address coding questions, the ACS also offers the following resources:

-- The Coding Hotline (1-800-227-7911), hours of operation 7:00 am–4:00 pm Mountain Time.
-The Coding Hotline staff will answer five free coding questions a year for each Fellow of the ACS.
-For additional information on the ACS Coding Hotline, visit www.facs.org/ahp/coding/secoding.html.
+- The Coding Hotline (1-800-227-7911), 9:00 am–6:00 pm EST. The Coding Hotline staff will answer five free coding questions per year for each Fellow of the ACS.
+For additional information on the ACS Coding Hotline, visit the ACS website.

-- Coding and Practice Management Corner (previously Socioeconomic Tips), a column in the Bulletin, provides tips on a range of reimbursement-related issues.
+- Coding and Practice Management Corner, a column in the Bulletin, provides tips on a range of reimbursement-related issues.
 The topics change monthly and in past years have included coding for hernia and other complex abdominal repairs, debridement, and sentinel lymph node mapping and its relation to biopsy.
-These and other articles are available at www.facs.org/ahp/pubs/tips/index.html.
+These and other articles are available on the ACS website.